percona/pmm-doc/docs/setting-up/server/network.md

 > Notes
 >
-> Depends on architecture some of other ports needs to be exposed too.
+> Depending on your architecture other ports may need to be exposed too.
 For `pmm-agent`, the default listen port is 7777.
 This can be changed in the `pmm-agent.yml` configuration file or with the `pmm-agent` flag `--listen-port`.
 The default range for agents ports can be changed with the flag `--ports-min` and  `--ports-max`, or in the configuration file.